Energy densities in quantum mechanics: Summary

 \section{Summary}

+The concepts of energy density and energy current were addressed in literature many times.
+The definitions of these quantities are not unique due to non-commutativity.
+Considering the diversity of opinions, there are two ways to develop these concepts: show which definition emerges from more fundamental physics, and produce results independent of definitional differences.
+Both these approaches were followed in this paper.

-We show that the energy density and current in quantum mechanics can be defined consistently with the fundamental relativistic physics and that this definition coincides with that provided by Terletsky-Margenau-Hill coordinate-momentum quasiprobability.
-We applied this result to deducing the energy transfer velocity for Gaussian and Airy wave-packets and showing that it generically exceeds the coordinate transfer (i.e. group) velocity.
+We show that the energy density and current in quantum mechanics can be defined consistently with fundamental relativistic physics and that this definition coincides with that provided by Terletsky-Margenau-Hill coordinate-momentum quasiprobability.
+We applied this result to deducing the energy transfer velocity for two classes of localized wave packets (including Gaussian states) and showing that it generically exceeds the coordinate transfer (i.e. group) velocity.
+The structure of this result depends only on the space-integrated energy current.
+Hence it does not depend on how precisely one defines the energy density.

 Further interesting questions stay open; e.g. the energy motion in tunneling or the extension of our results to open, discrete systems, as was recently done for the probability current \cite{seneca}.
 We also uncovered a new form of energy with a non-relativistic magnitude which is essentially spin-dependent.
 It is holographic, i.e. it does not contribute to the global energy budget of finite-motion states, but its local contribution is sizable.
+We illustrated this spin-dependent energy for two physically pertinent examples: stationary scattering and Landau levels of electrons in a magnetic field.